cruzgodar/lapsa/README.md

 ## Installation and Setup

-Add `lapsa.min.js` and `lapsa.min.css` to your project's folder and include them in the HTML.
+Add `lapsa.css` to your project's folder and include it in the HTML.
 To use the built-in shelf feature, you'll also need to either add the `icons` folder and its contents or supply your own icons.
+Then include either `lapsa.js` or `lapsa.ts`, depending on whether you're using JavaScript or TypeScript.
 The minimal compatible HTML file has the following form:

 ```html
 <!DOCTYPE html>